coder12git/ReactNative/documentation/Instructions.md

 - Navigate to the app directory by running this command - `cd app`
+- Install all dependencies by running this command inside app directory - `npm install`
 - Inside the app directory, start the project using this command - `npx expo start --tunnel`